Super League Greece: Professional League (1979–present)

+Super League (2006–2019)

 On 16 July 2006, was founded the copartnership Super League.
 Members of the copartnership are the PAE's that have the right to participate in the professional football championship of the First Division.
 The main activity of the copartnership is the organization and conduct of the First Division's Championship according to the regulations and decisions of the Hellenic Football Federation (HFF) and the supreme international football confederations (UEFA, FIFA).
+From the 2007–08 season, the play-offs were established for the exit of the teams in Europe (places 2–5).

+Super League 1 (2019–Today)

+With the restructuring of 2019, from the period 2019–2020 the professional football association "Super League Greece Limited Liability Company" was renamed to "Super League 1 Greece Limited Liability Company".
+Playoffs are established to determine the champion, among the top six teams in the league.
+At the same time, the use of the V.A.R. was established.

 Competition format

-At present, 14 clubs compete in the Super League, playing each other in a 26-game home and away series.
-At the end of the season, the top 6 clubs face each other in a 10-game championship round to decide the Super League champions but also the teams to enter the UEFA Champions League and the UEFA Europa Conference League.
+From 2024–2025 season, 14 clubs compete in the Super League, playing each other in a 26-game home and away series.
+At the end of the season, the top 4 clubs face each other in a 6-game championship round to decide the Super League champions but also the teams to enter the UEFA Champions League, UEFA Europa League and the UEFA Conference League competitions.

+After the end of the regular season, the teams ranked 5 through 8 participate in the Europe play-offs, to determine the last available spot for next year's UEFA Conference League 2nd qualifying round, assuming that the Greek Football Cup winner finishes in the top 4, since Super League Greece is entitled to 5 entrants in 2025-26 UEFA Competitions.

-The bottom 8 clubs face each other in play-outs to decide who gets relegated to Super League 2.
+The bottom 6 clubs face each other in play-outs to decide who gets relegated to Super League 2.
 In their place, the top two teams from Super League 2 are promoted.
 The number of teams to be relegated may change, depending on a licensing procedure that takes place at the end of the regular season.

+Tickets for European Competitions

-The Super League is currently entitled to one entrant into the UEFA Champions League.
-The Champion currently enters the first qualifying round through the champion path.
-The three UEFA Europa Conference League spots go to the teams that finished 2nd to 3rd, with a European berth for the Greek Cup winner.
+The Super League for the 2025–26 season, is entitled to two entrants into the UEFA Champions League.
+The reigning champions Olympiacos originally qualified for the 2025–26 UEFA Champions League second qualifying round, but since the 2024–25 UEFA Champions League winner already qualified via their domestic league, Olympiacos was promoted to the Champions League league phase as the league champion with the highest club coefficient in the Champions League Champions Path qualifying rounds.
+The second-placed team, Panathinaikos, entered the 2025–26 UEFA Champions League second qualifying round in league path.

+Since the 2024–25 Greek Cup winner (Olympiacos) qualified for the Champions League, the 2025–26 UEFA Europa League third qualifying round place was passed to the third-placed team, PAOK.

+AEK Athens and Aris, who finished 4th and 5th in the 2024–25 season, qualified for the 2025–26 UEFA Conference League second qualifying round.